-The total backlog at December 31, 2022 March 31, 2023 was approximately \$78.3 million \$82.1 million, which included approximately \$64.2 million \$66.3 million from six significant customers, compared to \$70.1 million \$76.2 million at December 31, 2021 March 31, 2022, which included \$45.8 million \$47.5 million from four significant customers.
+The total backlog at March 31, 2023 September 30, 2023 was approximately \$82.1 million \$87.1 million, which included approximately \$66.3 million \$59.9 million from six five significant customers, compared to \$76.2 million \$81.2 million at March 31, 2022 September 30, 2022, which included \$47.5 million \$66.3 million from four six significant customers.
 The Company's total backlog represents the estimated remaining sales value of work to be performed under firm contracts.
-The backlog at December 31, 2022 March 31, 2023 is fully funded except for \$32 thousand, representing one firm multi-year order from a single customer for which funding has not yet been appropriated by Congress and/or the customer has not funded the program.
+The backlog at March 31, 2023 September 30, 2023 is fully funded except for \$32 thousand, approximately \$4.3 million, representing one firm follow-on multi-year order from a single customer for which funding has not yet been appropriated by Congress and/or the customer has not funded the program.
 While there is no guarantee that future budgets and appropriations will provide funding for individual programs, management has included in the unfunded backlog only those programs that it believes are likely to receive funding based on program status and discussions with customers.
-The unfunded backlog at December 31, 2021 March 31, 2022 was approximately \$0.4 million and represented two firm multi-year orders from a single customer for which funding had not yet been appropriated by Congress and/or funded by our customer.
+The unfunded backlog at March 31, 2022 September 30, 2022 was approximately \$0.4 million \$32 thousand and represented two one firm multi-year orders order from a single customer for which funding had not yet been appropriated by Congress and/or the customer had funded by our customer, the program.
 Contracts are subject to modification, change or cancellation, and the Company accounts for these changes as they are probable and estimable.
 The Company evaluates the impact of any scope modifications and will adjust reserves as information is known and estimable.